Updated on September 12th, 2023

 To help your student get started in the world of “adulting,” here are some points to cover now on skills needed before college, regardless of how old your student may be.

-While talking about money isn’t always comfortable, understanding how to handle the basics and money management skills like budgeting and bill payments are critical life skills your young adult needs to have before they head to college.
+Understanding financial literacy is crucial for young adults, especially when it comes to managing money skills like budgeting, bill payments, and effectively handling student loans.
 This is even more relevant if they have to use student loans to fund a portion of their education or will receive most of their financial support through lump-sum scholarships, which must be managed effectively to last through the semester or year.

 These discussions can include anything from how compound interest can harm when it’s associated with debt or help when it comes to savings and investing.
 You can also show them how to identify their expenses, create a budget, stay organized financially, and monitor their small expenditures, like a daily cup of coffee at a café, that can add up quickly.